odubno/gauss-naive-bayes/README.md

 The Marginal Probability is determined using each class and the Normal Probability of their features.
 The Marginal value, a single value for each class, will be the same across all classes for each test.
-We could think of the Marginal Probability as the total probability of all classes occurring given the Normal Probability of each class.
+We could think of the Marginal Probability as the total probability of all classes occurring given the new data.
 Thus, the Marginal value will be the same across all classes.

-Reminder, to predict the class, we're looking for the **highest** [Posterior Probability](#bayes-theorem) from among all possible classes.
+Reminder, to predict the class, we're looking for the **highest** Posterior Probability from among all possible classes.
 Dividing by the same value will not improve the accuracy of predicting the correct class.

 For the purposes of sticking to the true [Bayes Theorem](#bayes-theorem), we're using it here.